 a.
 With most low-code platforms the focus is on the outcome rather than the underlying code.
 This means that there is no source code for your application that you can take out and work on independently.
 You do not get to own the code.
 Most low-code platforms allow exporting data.
 Many platforms also have a separate business layer which can help you cull out your business rules.

 b.
-You need to keep in mind that the low-code platforms are not 'code generators'.
-With 'code generators' you still need to worry about the overall logic and compilation.
-If owning code is important for your organization then low-code platforms may not be right-fit for you.
+While some low-code platforms generate code for implementations (mostly the ones offering mobile application development), in our view, low-code platforms should not be equated with 'code generators'.
+With 'code generators' you still need to worry about the overall logic and compilation, and this is limiting.
+If owning code is important for your organization then low-code platforms may not be the right-fit for you.

 2. Vendor Locking